pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 ### HTTP challenge

-HTTP challenge requires you to expose the port 80 for the challenge verification.
+HTTP challenge requires you to expose port 80 for the challenge verification.

 ``` bash
 # Nginx